fs-mschmidty/columbine_wildlife_docs/gis/field-maps/silverspot-maps-all.md

  #### Data Dictionary and Description

  ## Introduction
  This database is used to collect official silverspot surveys on the SJNF.
 Three surveys are completed in each series, typically before a project is completed on habitat that has been deemed suitable for silverspot based on the Silverspot Habitat Inventory and USFS R2 SanJuan Silverspot Survey v2.
+This survey can only be completed from August to the second week of September, when *S. nokomis* is in its adult stage, so it is important to time the three surveys accordingly.

  Please attach images of wetland and butterflies observed.
-If fritillary butterflies (especially silverspot) are tpresent, take multiple images for identification purposes.
+If fritillary butterflies (especially silverspot) are present, please take multiple images for identification purposes.

  ## Details